-Wash Sends 250 μ L of distilled water through the chamber and fluidic lines in the system.
+Wash Sends 250 $\mu$ L of distilled water through the chamber and fluidic lines in the system.
 It pulls the fluid from a well or reservoir and runs it completely through the system to the waste fluid container.
-Clean Aspirates a cleaning reagent, such as a 0.6% sodium hypochlorite solution with no additives or sodium hydroxide.
-NOTE: Sodium hypochlorite solutions containing small amounts of sodium chloride (NaCl), sodium carbonate (Na2CO3), sodium hydroxide (NaOH), and other pH buffers may be used.
-Do not use sodium hypochlorite solutions containing film-forming agents, such as Diallyldimethylammonium Chloride (DADMAC), or other additives.
-NOTE: The xPONENT® for MAGPIX® software may refer to a 0.6% sodium hypochlorite solution with no additives as '10% to 20% household bleach'.
+Aspirates a cleaning reagent such as a 0.6% sodium hypochlorite solution with no or sodium hydroxide.
+NOTE: The xPONENT® for MAGPIX® software may refer to a 0.6% sodium hyposolution with no additives as '10% to 20% household bleach'.
 Alcohol Flush Removes air bubbles from the sample tubing and the cuvette using 70% isopropanol or 70% ethanol.
 The alcohol flush takes about 5 minutes.

 Rinse Re-primes the probe and rinses out the chamber.
-No reagent is needed but one of the off- plate reservoirs must be empty.
+No reagent is needed but one of the off-plate reservoirs must be empty.
 Soak Perform the soak function at the end of each day.
-The system uses at least 200 μL of distilled water.
+The system uses at least 200 $\mu$ L of distilled water.
 Prevents salt crystals from forming in the sample probe due to air exposure.
 Soaking the sample probe replaces drive fluid in the sample probe with water.
 Sanitize Performs a similar function as the alcohol flush command, but uses a 0.6% sodium hypochlorite solution with no additives to decontaminate sample lines and the cuvette after biohazard contact.
-NOTE: Sodium hypochlorite solutions containing small amounts of sodium chloride (NaCl), sodium carbonate (Na2CO3), sodium hydroxide (NaOH), and other pH buffers may be used.
-Do not use sodium hypochlorite solutions containing film-forming agents, such as Diallyldimethylammonium Chloride (DADMAC), or other additives.
 NOTE: The xPONENT® for MAGPIX® software may refer to a 0.6% sodium hypochlorite solution with no additives as '10% to 20% household bleach'.
 Prime Removes air bubbles from the system's fluidic pathways by drawing drive fluid from the drive fluid bottle.
 You do not need to supply solution in a plate.
 Self-Test Performs a self-diagnostic test to see if the system and all operations are functioning properly.
 The self-test evaluates the sample delivery and the optics module.
 VER Performs a verification.
 CAL Performs a calibration.
 Fluidics Runs fluidics.